 When you’re writing a draft, you can go wild with fonts and colours if you choose.
 But if you submit your manuscript like that, you risk appearing amateurish and losing out.
 Agents get so many submissions that they’ll reject one if there are any warning signs the author hasn’t followed guidelines.
-A freelance editor might charge more to fix all of your formatting problems when you could have sorted it out yourself.
+An independent editor who you want to hire might charge more to fix all of your formatting problems, when you could have sorted it out yourself.

 So, how should you go about formatting your manuscript?

 How to format your manuscript to industry standards

 The examples and screenshots below were done using Word for Mac, however there are equivalent settings on Windows and they don’t differ too much.

 Use a standard font: size 12, Times New Roman, in black.
 Times New Roman is a font that’s likely to be on every computer, so you risk less issues on the other end.

 Double line spacing.
 This makes your manuscript both easier to read and easier to edit.
 Simply select all your text and go to Format > Paragraph and set the Line Spacing to Double, as shown in the image below.

 Indent your paragraphs.
 It’s standard to indent paragraphs – and I don’t mean with the tab or space bar (causing nightmares for editors all around the world).
 You should use paragraph settings to do this.
 Simply select your text and go to Format > Paragraph.
 Under Indentation, set the First Line settings to 1.27cm, as shown below.
 There is a caveat here: the first paragraph of a new chapter, or a new scene, isn’t indented, so you’ll have to remove those indents manually afterwards.